 When comparing MEDITECH and Epic, both stand out as comprehensive EHR solutions with powerful tools to enhance patient engagement and streamline administrative workflows.

 Each platform shines in different areas.
 MEDITECH is often a better fit for small to mid-sized organizations, while larger hospitals typically favor Epic.
 Both systems deliver strong security, dependable customer support, and consistent updates.
-However, Epic holds an edge in user experience and advanced scalability.
+However, Epic holds an edge in user experience and integration capabilities.

 Ultimately, the right choice depends on your organization’s specific priorities—whether that’s ease of use, cost-effectiveness, scalability, or customization.
 Carefully assessing your operational needs and asking the right questions will help you select the EHR that aligns best with your long-term goals.